 LinkedIn engagement:

 “I saw your reactions to several posts about [topic].
-It’s something we dig into as well — here’s [relevant resource] that might interest you.”
+It’s something we get into as well, here’s [relevant resource] that might interest you.”

 Mistakes to avoid

-Exploiting intent signals and intent data can be counter-productive if poorly executed.
+Using intent signals and intent data can backfire if the execution is off.
 Here are the most common traps.

 Mistake 1: Reacting to a single signal

-A prospect who visits your pricing page once might have stumbled onto it by chance.
-However, the same prospect visiting pricing, downloading a case study, and liking a LinkedIn post in one week sends a clear message.
+A prospect who visits your pricing page once might have landed there by accident.
+That same prospect visiting pricing, downloading a case study, and liking a LinkedIn post in one week is telling you something different.

 The 3 converging signals rule: wait for at least three independent signals within a 7 to 14-day window before prioritizing a lead.
-This approach drastically reduces false positives and concentrates sales energy on real opportunities.
+This cuts false positives and keeps sales energy focused on real opportunities.

 Exception: explicit signals (demo requests, LinkedIn need mentions) justify immediate action even in isolation.